Web Conferencing Software

 Cisco WebEx Meeting Center is a browser-based Web conferencing tool that enables real-time file sharing and collaboration, high definition video conferencing, and free phone and VoIP calling.

 Adobe Connect is a web conferencing solution that enables users to conduct rich audio and video webinars, online meetings and eLearning sessions.
+Adobe Connect contains all of the features common in web conferencing software, but extends functionality with additional features like breakout rooms and enhanced chat for more advanced and efficient collaboration.

 At the heart of the personal and business versions of Skype is seamless voice and HD video chat across desktop and mobile devices.
 Skype runs passively, meaning calls can be received or sent to voicemail much as with regular phone service.